mhollfelder/docker-xmc-build-environment/README.md

 $ # Not checked out in repository due to the size
 $ RefreshLib

-$ # Kill a running Docker instance of xmc-build-env-inst
+$ # Kill a running Docker instance of xmc-build-env
-$ # xmc-build-env-inst is the tag of the build image
+$ # xmc-build-env is the tag of the build image
 $ Kill
-$ # Setup the Docker container xmc-build-env-inst
+$ # Setup the Docker container xmc-build-env
 $ # Must be executed before any other below command
 $ Setup